 Companies in financial services have had imposed on them centralized, top-down governance processes which review major decisions and mean that managers are spending large amounts of their time attending meetings of low relevance so that they can prove they exercised oversight.
 Decisions are delayed and revised.

-As a CEO, I too need to protect my organization from these risks but at the same time I know that excessive centralisation will cause delay, additional cost and disempower people in my organisation.
+As a CEO, I too need to protect my organization from these risks but at the same time I know that excessive centralisation will cause delay, additional cost and disempower people in my organization.
 What do I do?

 The UK scandal on horse meat making its way onto the supply chain, largely believed to be from criminal activity, is another example.
 We can micromanage the whole supply chain and DNA test every stage, batch and product – but this will be incredibly expensive.